-Boyce College offers three degrees: the Bachelor of Arts, the Bachelor of Science and the Associate of Arts in Biblical Studies.
-The Bachelor of Arts (B.A.) requires 129 credit hours of prescribed studies.
-The Bachelor of Science (B.S.) requires 129-135 hours, and the Associate of Arts (A.A.) requires 66 hours.
+Boyce College offers three degree programs: The Bachelor of Arts in Biblical and Theological Studies, the Bachelor of Science in Biblical Studies, and the Associate of Arts in Biblical and Theological Studies.
+The Bachelor of Arts (B.A.) and Bachelor of Science (B.S.) require 129 credit hours of prescribed studies.
+The Associate of Arts (A.A.) requires 66 hours.

-The following majors and concentrations are available in the Bachelor of Science degree:
+The following majors are available in the Bachelor of Science degree:

+- Counseling

+- Leadership and Church Ministry

+- · Missions, Evangelism and Church Growth

+- Music

 - Youth Ministry

-- Music

-- Leadership and Church Ministry

-- Counseling

-- Missions, Evangelism and Church Growth

-- Interdisciplinary Studies